-4.3 Curves, Boundaries, Fragments
+3.2.1 Curves, Boundaries, Fragments

 Although there has been significantly more recent work on object representation by local, salient patches and their descriptors, 2D object shape can often be efficiently represented by an object's internal and external contour.
 When shape is a dominant cue (e.g. in distinguishing cows from horses), such models may be better suited than patch-based methods.
 On the other hand, patch-based representation can emphasize texture (e.g. to distinguish horses from zebras, which is impossible based just on the external contour).
-It is slightly more difficult to represent boundaries at varying scales, orientations and other spatial transformations, but together with the idea of a codebook with object centroid votes, there is recent success in representing codebooks of contour fragments [150] or boundary fragments [132].
-An obvious, promising direction of future research will be to combine patch and boundary representation into a unified model (as we report in [133]).
+It is slightly more difficult to represent boundaries at varying scales, orientations and other spatial transformations, but together with the idea of a codebook with object centroid votes, there is recent success in representing codebooks of contour fragments [149] or boundary fragments [130].
+An obvious, promising direction of future research will be to combine patch and boundary representation into a unified model (as we report in [131]).
+Yet another approach models object categories as a highly connected graph of pairwise relationships between boundary fragments [94].

-4.4 3D Object Representations
+3.2.2 3D Object Representations

-There is a vast amount of literature on shape from X methods that recover 2-1/2-D representations and on the recovery of 3D object models either from images, or from 2-1/2-D. Photogrammetric methods include calibrated stereo and block bundle adjustment methods, while the Computer Vision approach is rather directed toward the recovery of scene structure from uncalibrated video [121, 125], or from potentially very disparate views [108].
+There is a vast amount of literature on shape from X methods that recover 2-1/2-D representations and on the recovery of 3D object models either from images, or from 2-1/2-D. Photogrammetric methods include calibrated stereo and block bundle adjustment methods, while the Computer Vision approach is rather directed towards the recovery of scene structure from uncalibrated video [119, 123], or from potentially very disparate views [109].
 The typical object representation that emerges from such approaches is a 3D point cloud of salient points.
 It is not only necessary that a certain saliency detector responds above threshold, but it is also required that point correspondences between views can be established.
 One way to obtain high quality point clouds is to texture the objects (when this is possible, e.g. by spraying them with a random pattern), another one to mount them on a rotating table.
 Tracking of feature points while the object is rotated, or while the camera is moved around the object can substantially ease correspondence search.

 There are cases, when 3D point clouds, either in scene coordinates, or in object-centered coordinates, are a sufficient 3D model.
 For instance, in computer graphics, point based rendering attaches a grey-, color- or texture-value to each point and obtains very realistic rendering results when the point cloud is sufficiently dense.
 In computer vision, however, the necessary next step is to aggregate metric 3D point clouds into more abstract models.
 One obvious way is to try to fit parametric models to the 3D data.
-This can be the fitting of dominant planes, or of higher order parametric surfaces such as superquadrics (e.g. [153], obtained from dense 3D range images).
-Another idea is to model 3D objects and to try to recover their 2D projections in the images, e.g. by geometric hashing [168].
+This can be the fitting of dominant planes, or of higher order parametric surfaces such as superquadrics (e.g. [152], obtained from dense 3D range images).
+Another idea is to model 3D objects and to try to recover their 2D projections in the images, e.g. by geometric hashing [167].